stackbuilders/tutorials/tutorials/haskell/parser-combinators/tutorial.md

 ```

 For the time of the day parser, the parser combinator `eof` will stop looking for more input.
-Then makeTimeOfDayValid will attempt to create a valid TimeOfDay.
+Then `makeTimeOfDayValid` will attempt to create a valid `TimeOfDay`.

 ```haskell
 parser24HourTime :: ParserM TimeOfDay